treanus/KUL_NIS/docs/KUL_anat_segment_tumor/KUL_anat_segment_tumor.md

 ## Required structural input data

-Required are data organised in BDIS:
+Required are data organised in BIDS:
 - a T1w image without contrast
 - a T1w image with contrast (ce-gadolinium in the bids name)
 - a FLAIR image